Monkeypox (Mpox) in Tulare County

 or email phimmunizations@tularecounty.ca.gov

-Monkeypox (Mpox) is a rare disease, similar to smallpox (but milder), that can spread from infected humans, animals, and materials contaminated with the virus – though not easily.
-Mpox can cause flu-like symptoms and distinct rash, lesions, and bumps on the body.
-However, the risk of getting Mpox is currently very low.
+Mpox (formerly monkeypox) is a viral infection, similar to smallpox (but milder), that can spread from infected humans, animals, and materials contaminated with the virus—though not easily.
+Mpox can cause flu-like symptoms and a distinct rash, lesions, and bumps on the body.
+Since spring of 2022, there has been an increase in mpox cases in many parts of the world, including here in California.
+However, the risk of getting mpox is currently low.

-While anyone can get Mpox, the Mpox outbreak is an evolving public health emergency.
-CDPH closely monitors monkeypox transmission in the U.S. and California to ensure rapid identification of cases and appropriate care for them and their close contacts.
+While anyone can get mpox, the mpox outbreak is an evolving public health emergency.
+CDPH closely monitors mpox transmission in the U.S. and California to ensure rapid identification of cases and appropriate care for them and their close contacts.

 Video courtesy of UC Davis Health